appscode/blog/content/post/kubestash-v2024.6.4/index.md

 #### Workload Manifest Backup & Restore

-We've introduced functionality to backup and restore workload manifests within the `workload-addon`.
-These tasks encompass backing up and restoring the manifests of the workload, including their associated volumes, service account (if utilized), and service (only the headless service employed in StatefulSet).
+We've introduced functionality to backup and restore workload (`Deployment`/`StatefulSet`/`DaemonSet`) manifests within the `workload-addon`.
+The new `mainfest-backup` and `manifest-restore` tasks of the `workload-addon` enable backing up and restoring of workload manifests, including their associated volumes, service account (if used), and service (in case of `StatefulSet`).

-Here is an example of `BackupConfiguration` that will take backup of a StatefulSet manifest:
+Here is an example of `BackupConfiguration` that takes backup of a `StatefulSet` manifests:

 ```yaml
 apiVersion: core.kubestash.com/v1alpha1